bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/addnode.md

 ##### AddNode
 {% include helpers/subhead-links.md %}

-{% assign summary_addNode="attempts to add or remove a node from the addnode list, or to try a connection to a node once." %}
+{% assign summary_addNode="attempts to add or remove a node from the addnode list." %}

 {% autocrossref %}

 The `addnode` RPC {{summary_addNode}}

-*Parameter #1---hostname/IP address and port of node to add or remove*
+Or try a connection to a node once.

+Nodes added using addnode (or -connect) are protected from DoS disconnection and are not required to be full nodes/support SegWit as other outbound peers are (though such peers will not be synced from).

+*Parameter #1---node*

 {% itemplate ntpd1 %}
-- n: "Node"
+- n: "node"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "The node to add as a string in the form of `<IP address>:<port>`.
+  d: "The node (see getpeerinfo for nodes).
+The node to add as a string in the form of `<IP address>:<port>`.
 The IP address may be a hostname resolvable through DNS, an IPv4 address, an IPv4-as-IPv6 address, or an IPv6 address"

 {% enditemplate %}

-*Parameter #2---whether to add or remove the node, or to try only once to connect*
+*Parameter #2---command*

 {% itemplate ntpd1 %}
-- n: "Command"
+- n: "command"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "What to do with the IP address above.
+  d: "'add' to add a node to the list, 'remove' to remove a node from the list, 'onetry' to try a connection to the node once.
+What to do with the IP address above.
 Options are:<br>• `add` to add a node to the addnode list.
 Up to 8 nodes can be added additional to the default 8 nodes.
 Not limited by `-maxconnections`<br>• `remove` to remove a node from the list.
 If currently connected, this will disconnect immediately<br>• `onetry` to immediately attempt connection to the node even if the outgoing connection slots are full; this will only attempt the connection once"

 {% enditemplate %}

-*Result---`null` plus error on failed remove*
+*Result---`null` on success*

 {% itemplate ntpd1 %}
 - n: "`result`"
   t: "null"
   p: "Required<br>(exactly 1)"
-  d: "Always JSON `null` whether the node was added, removed, tried-and-connected, or tried-and-not-connected.
-The JSON-RPC error field will be set only if you try removing a node that is not on the addnodes list"
+  d: "JSON `null` when the command was successfull or a JSON with an error field on error."

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*

-Try connecting to the following node.
+*Example*

 {% highlight bash %}
-bitcoin-cli -testnet addnode 192.0.2.113:18333 onetry
+bitcoin-cli addnode "192.168.0.6:8333" "onetry"
 {% endhighlight %}

-Result (no output from `bitcoin-cli` because result is set to `null`).

 *See also*